-(i) Inventories Learners will be able to:
+(i) Inventories

 - (a) Describe inventory - (b) Apply inventory recording systems in business undertaking. - (c) Apply the principles of inventory recognition, measurement, presentation and disclosure in accordance with International Accounting Standard on inventory.

 (j) Taxation in financial statements Learners will be able to: